Tylerc-atx/tactics-adventure/README.md

 # tactics-adventure
 v0.10a of the revolutionary text-based strategy game that simulates battles without using any numbers

+### THIS FILE NEEDS TO BE REFORMATTED FOR .MD DISPLAY

 CURRENT DEVELOPMENT NOTES
 d